-AAV1 and AAV9 transfect excitatory neurons in cat visual cortex, and constant optogenetic stimulation reveals gamma-band resonance
+AAV1 and AAV9 transfect excitatory neurons in the cat visual cortex, and constant optogenetic stimulation reveals gamma-band resonance

-Recombinant adeno-associated virus (AAV) vectors are widely used as gene-delivery AAV-mediated tools (Vasileva and Jessberger, 2005).
-Channelrhodopsin-2 (ChR2) has been used in several mammalian species, including mice, rats and non-human primates (Diester et al., 2011; Gerits et al., 2015; Scheyltjens et al., 2015).
-In this study, three pseudo-typed AAVs, AAV1, AAV5 and AAV9, were applied in visual cortex of the domestic cat (felis catus).
-We injected AAVs carrying the gene for hChR2(H134R)-eYFP under the control of the Ca2+/ /calmodulin-dependent protein kinase type II alpha (CamKIIa) promoter.
-Injections targeted either area 17, the cat homologue of primate area V1, or area 21a, the cat homologue of primate area V4 (Payne, 1993).
-All AAV1 and AAV9 injections resulted in robust transfection (which was not the case for AAV5, see Methods).
+Recombinant adeno-associated virus (AAV) vectors are widely used as gene-delivery tools (Vasileva and Jessberger, 2005).
+AAV-mediated expression of ChR2 has been used in several mammalian species, including mice, rats, and non-human primates (Diester et al., 2011; Gerits et al., 2015; Scheyltjens et al., 2015).
+In this study, three pseudo-typed AAVs, AAV1, AAV5, and AAV9, were applied in the visual cortex of the domestic cat (Felis catus).
+We injected AAVs carrying the gene for hChR2(H134R)-eYFP (eYFP = enhanced yellow fluorescent protein) under the control of the Ca2+/calmodulin-dependent protein kinase type II alpha (CaMKIIα) promoter.
+Injections targeted either area 17, the cat homolog of primate area V1, or area 21a, the cat homolog of primate area V4 (Payne, 1993).
+All AAV1 and AAV9 injections resulted in robust transfection (which was not the case for AAV5; see STAR Methods).
 Transfection was evident in confocal fluorescence microscopy (and often in epifluorescence) and in the neuronal responses evoked by light.
-In total, we transfected neurons in area 17 in four hemispheres of three cats, and in area 21a in four hemispheres of four cats.
+In total, we transfected neurons in area 17 in four hemispheres of three cats and in area 21a in four hemispheres of four cats.